 - The “Main Contact” listed is your System Admin and the “Contact Email” is the contact email they’ve included.
 You may find that this directs you to someone in IT.

 There’s plenty to learn in Smartsheet.
-While you’re waiting for your license request to get sorted, you can watch our free user webinar.
+While you’re waiting for your license request to get sorted, be sure to watch our free user webinar.
+Trial users can sign up for our weekly trial webinar.
 You can also access our library of help articles and videos that dive into all sorts of Smartsheet functionality topics.

 Your license request can remain pending indefinitely unless your System Admin grants or declines the request.
 However, if you’re on a free trial, you may have the option to buy your own plan and could forgo the wait for approval.
 Either way, be proactive and persistent to advocate for your use case and show just how engaged you are with Smartsheet for better chances at approval.